|

 swollen to their ultimate size after a days walking around.
 Make sure you are

 wearing thick hiking socks as well.
-Buy as good a pair as you can afford and
+Buy as good a pair of boots as you can afford and

 spend a long time choosing them.
 Try on loads of different boots and walk around